love-rajput/freelancer_marketplace_backend/README.md

 ## 👥 Support

-For support, email support@gigly.com or join our Slack channel.
+For support, email jaysinhdarbar730@gmail.com or join our Slack channel.

 ---

-**Built with ❤️ by the Gigly Team**
+**Built with ❤️ by the Jay Thakor**